 |Please respect this beautiful area.
 Stay on established trails and do not trample any vegetation|

 P1 - Ascend the compact face on good rock to a big ledge.
-(5.10c/d)
+(5.10d)

 P2 - The next pitch is slightly overhanging for 90' until the angle kicks back.
-Look for a ledge on the right...big holds.
+Look for ledges on the right...big holds.
 (5.10)

 P3 - Climb a steep slab to a short overhanging hand crack.
-Protect this with cams.
+Protect this and the crack above with cams.
 (5.9)

 P4 - Short easy, scrambling leads to a belay next to a prominent dead tree...loose rubble on ledges.
 Be careful.

-P6 - Diagonal up & left to a steep section...great pockets.
-Belay higher on the large ledge/ramp near the top.
+P6 - Diagonal up & left to a steep section...good pockets.
+A hand sized crack leads to a large ledge/ramp near the top.
 Belay at a single bolt higher on the ledge.
 (5.10b)

 P7 - walk 35' left to a short steep wall.
 Ascend this, on great rock to an arÍte.
 Follow this to to the summit.
-(5.10d)
+(5.10)